 - Cost and Benefit Analysis: Much like activities associated with Corporate Governance and Risk Management, compliance capability within a firm is often intangible and difficult to measure directly.
 Without a well-designed plan, it becomes particularly difficult to budget for and to prove its financial benefits.
 Too many business cases are written on the back of public pressure and looming reputation risks.
 This results in quick-fixes.
-Projects startup, spend money in a rush, and implement controls in an isolated fashion – resulting in increasing maintainance costs in the long run.
-Now, more than ever, it is important to be able to see the forest from the trees: take a planned approach to how compliance is managed across the organisation, from concept to implementation.
+Projects start up, spend money in a rush, and implement controls in an isolated fashion – resulting in increasing maintainance costs in the long run.
+It is important to be able to see the forest from the trees: take a planned approach to how compliance is managed across the organisation – from concept to implementation.
 It is equally important to deal explicitly with the challenge of tracking the overall expenditure in compliance activities and to evaluate its financial and non-financial benefits.

 - Engage the Organisation: People naturally tend to work within their own areas of specialisation, focused on their core duties and deliverables.
 Compliance programmes have the challenge of engaging people in such a way that they feel that it is a priority for their jobs.

 - Manage Procurement: Even when there is substantial budget established – defining the solution that is fit-for-purpose to the culture of the firm is far from easy.
 The entire solution has then to be specified in a manner, which ensures procurement processes select the best vendor at the best possible price.
 This factor appears particularly relevant in today’s market conditions and therefore, we will explore it some more: